pharmaverse/admiralci/README.md

 [`staged_dependencies.yaml`](../../staged_dependencies.yaml) file in
 order to install dependencies that are in the *same stage of development* as the current package.
 You can read more about how it works [here](sd-repo).
-Note that the latter is not necesary for this workflow to work and is completely optional.
+Note that the latter is not necessary for this workflow to work and is completely optional.

 Following the installation of system dependencies, R, and package